Valdas Adamkus: Early life

+Emigration to the United States

 He attended the University of Munich in Germany before emigrating to the United States in 1949.
 Fluent in five languages – Lithuanian, Polish, English, Russian, and German – he served as a senior non-commissioned officer with the United States 5th Army Reserve's military intelligence unit in the 1950s.
-In 1951, Adamkus married Alma Nutautaite.
-They have no children.

-After arriving in Chicago, Illinois as a displaced person, he first worked in an automobile factory and later as a draftsman.
+After arriving in Chicago, Illinois, as a displaced person, he first worked in an automobile factory and later as a draftsman.
 Adamkus graduated as a civil engineer from Illinois Institute of Technology in 1961.
 While a student, Adamkus, together with other Lithuanian Americans, collected about 40,000 signatures petitioning the United States government to intervene in the ongoing deportations of Lithuanians to Siberia by the Soviets.
 The petition was presented to then-Vice President Richard Nixon.
 Adamkus also raised concerns about other Soviet activities in occupied Lithuania to United Nations Secretary General Dag Hammarskjöld in 1958, and to President John F. Kennedy in 1962.

-Career in the United States Environmental Protection Agency
+Career in the U.S. Environmental Protection Agency

 He joined the United States Environmental Protection Agency (EPA) at its inception in 1970, working in Cincinnati.
 In 1981, he was appointed regional administrator by President Ronald Reagan, and was responsible for all air, water, hazardous waste, and other pollution control programs in Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
 In 1985, President Reagan presented him with the Distinguished Executive Presidential Rank Award – the highest honor that can be bestowed upon a civil servant.

 In 1972, Adamkus visited Lithuania for the first time in almost thirty years.
 He was a member of the official delegation from the United States attending an environmental conference in Moscow.
 As perestroika took root in the Soviet Union, Adamkus's visits to his homeland became more frequent.
 Valdas Adamkus served as regional administrator of the EPA for sixteen years, and retired in 1997, after twenty-nine years of service.
 Upon his retirement, he received a congratulatory letter from President Clinton and a Distinguished Career Award from EPA Administrator Carol Browner.
 EPA Region 5 presented him with the newly established "Valdas V. Adamkus Sustained Commitment to the Environment Honor Award".